banner-brands.png

 Bills payable is an important aspect of a company’s accounting process, required to derive insights into a company’s financial standing.
 Bills payable are essentially written promises made by a business to pay a specific amount of money to a supplier or creditor at a future date.
 These are essentially a form of short-term debt that a company takes from a creditor to purchase business goods/services and agrees to pay the debt back, usually within 30-90 days.

-Bills Payable Meaning
+What are Bills Payable Meaning?

 Bills payable refer to the amount of money a business owes to its suppliers or creditors for goods or services it has purchased on credit.
 When a company receives goods or services and agrees to pay for them at a later date, it creates a financial obligation known as a bill payable.